Fast Casual Dining Trends

 As millennials and Generation Z emerge as large consumer groups in the foodservice industry, they’ll be looking for incentives and coupons to use at restaurants.
-This makes offering these types of deals a top trend for fast casual restaurants in 2019.
+This makes offering these types of deals a top trend for fast casual restaurants.
 Because members of these generations are prone to making financially conscious decisions, they’re more likely to pick a fast casual restaurant that provides deals and discounts over one that does not.

 Foods in Bowls

 There’s something cozy about eating out of a bowl, which is why food in bowls is on our list of top trends.
 While the concept isn’t new, fast casual restaurants will be using bowls to create hearty, filling dishes in unique ways.
 These include buddha bowls, ramen bowls, poke bowls, and smoothie bowls.
 In fact, bowl-centered restaurants are likely to pop up this year with entire menus dedicated to poke bowls or ramen bowls.

 Making your food “Instagrammable” is not a new concept for foodservice, but it may come as a surprise to see that video is quickly becoming the medium of choice over photography.
 Social media postings including Facebook videos, Facebook and Instagram live feeds, Instagram stories, and Snapchat videos are proving consumers are interested in content that moves and makes sound.
 For fast casual restaurants, this means creating food that intrigues other senses besides how it tastes and looks.

 Consumers want food that moves, makes a sound (such as crunching or popping), or even changes color.
 This could include offering glitter beer or wine, melting ball desserts, color-changing cocktails, or moving squid.